Kasheftin/ko-widget/README.md

 Nested widget bindings
 ----------------------
 Nested widgets are also supported.
 And here's main complexity.
-In case of destroying a parent widget, all nested widgets should be also destroyed.
-That's why we keep a widget's tree - every widget has a link to _parentWidget and has an observableArray with _childrenWidgets.
+In case of destroying a parent widget, all nested widgets should be also destroyed. ~~That's why we keep a widget's tree - every widget has a link to _parentWidget and has an observableArray with _childrenWidgets.~~ Since disposeWhenNodeIsRemoved option works we don't need to keep full widgets tree.
 Here is the [example 7](http://kasheftin.github.io/ko-widget/src/index-example7.html), where widget might create/destroy subwidgets reqursively, and each instance sends some pings that indicate that it's alive.

 Production builds
 -----------------